7 Phases Of Architecture Design. RIBA Plan of Work Made Easy.

 Introduction

-In this blog, we will clearly explain the seven phases of the architectural design process in accordance to the RIBA Plan of Work, you will gain a holistic understanding of each phase and its significance in the overall process.
+In this blog, we will clearly explain the seven phases of the architectural design process in accordance with the RIBA Plan of Work, you will gain a holistic understanding of each phase and its significance in the overall process.

 What are the 7 Phases Of Architecture Design?